 Introduction - Kingdom of Lesotho

 The Kingdom of Lesotho is located in Southern Africa, an enclave of South Africa.
-Lesotho has an area of 30,355 km.
-Sixty one percent of the population of 1.9 million (estimate 2011) is between 15 and 64 years of age (median 22 years).
-English is the official language, with 85% literacy.
+Lesotho has an area of 30,355 km, with 10 administrative divisions (Berea, Butha-Buthe, Leribe, Mafeteng, Maseru, Mohale's Hoek, Mokhotlong, Qacha's Nek, Quthing, Thaba-Tseka).
+The population as at July 2018 was estimated to be 1.962 million with a literacy rate of 79.4%.
+Sixty-two percent of the population is between 15 and 64 years of age (median 23 years).
+Maseru, the capital city, has a population of 202,000 (2018 CIA World Factbook).
+The official languages are Sesotho and English.

-Key sectors in Lesotho are agricultural, followed by industry and services.
+Key sectors in Lesotho are agriculture, followed by industry and services.
 Lesotho produces about 90% of its own electrical power needs.
+Economic growth is dependant on manufacturing, diamond mining and services.
 Export partners include US, Belgium and Canada.

-The Lesotho government in its endeavour to develop an ICT-based information society has put a National Strategic Development Plan in place.
-Its main goals in relation to ICT are to improve the ecosystem and backbone infrastructure (require facilitation of access to high speed broad band and access to basic ICT services throughout the country), to reach universal access and widen ICT literacy, review the e-government strategy and plan to facilitate implementation, facilitate smooth migration from analogue to digital, promote the growth of e-services, and develop niche ICT sub-industries through FDI, research and development and enhance surveillance capacity to deal with cyber security.
+The National Strategic Development Plan (2013 - 2017) aims to support the development of an ICT-based Information Society.
+Its main goals in relation to ICT are to improve the ecosystem and backbone infrastructure (require facilitation of access to high speed broad band and access to basic ICT services throughout the country), to reach universal access and widen ICT literacy, review the e-government strategy and plan to facilitate implementation, facilitate smooth migration from analogue to digital, promote the growth of e-services, and develop niche ICT sub-industries through Foreign Direct Investment (FDI), research and development and enhance surveillance capacity to deal with cyber security.

-The ICT policy, which was adopted in 2005, also has objectives that strongly support infrastructural development and they are as follows; Universally accessible advanced communications networks, provide and sustain diffusion of ICT infrastructure for access to ICT services and products, encourage infrastructure sharing among network operators to optimize scarce resources, create a favourable investment environment for the private sector in the development of ICT infrastructures and endorse competition in the ICT sector so as to increase customer choice, quality and affordability of services.
+The ICT Policy, which was adopted in 2005, also has objectives that strongly support infrastructural development including: Universally accessible advanced communications networks, provide and sustain diffusion of ICT infrastructure for access to ICT services and products, encourage infrastructure sharing among network operators to optimize scarce resources, create a favourable investment environment for the private sector in the development of ICT infrastructures and endorse competition in the ICT sector so as to increase customer choice, quality and affordability of services.

-Lesotho's ICT Policy identifies nine critical areas for the development of the country:
+Lesotho's ICT Policy identifies nine critical areas for the development of the country, namely;

 - ICT and supporting infrastructure